Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"John Glenn's orbit of Earth".</h2 head><h3 quote align='center'>"John H. Glenn, Jr., the oldest of seven astronauts selected by NASA for Project Mercury spaceflight training (and later a U.S. senator), became on this day in 1962 the first American to orbit Earth, doing so three times.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Malcolm X assassinated".</h2 head><h3 quote align='center'>"Malcolm X, who articulated concepts of racial pride and black nationalism in the United States, was assassinated this day in 1965 and became an ideological hero after the posthumous release of The Autobiography of Malcolm X.".</h3 quote></h3 OTD